Herman Diederiks Prize

 Prix Herman Diederiks

-The Foundation manages and awards various prizes financed by legacies established by deceased scientists or by associations that turn to it, confident in the relevance of its selection and in the rigor of its management.
+The Foundation administers and awards a range of prizes funded through bequests made by distinguished deceased scholars or by associations that entrust it with these responsibilities, relying on the quality of its selection procedures and the rigor of its management.

-To pay tribute to its founding president, the International Association for the History of Crime and Criminal Justice (IAHCCJ), with the support of the FMSH, established a prize to reward a novel article relating to the field of crime history and penal justice.
+In tribute to its founder and first president, Herman Diederiks, the International Association for the History of Crime and Criminal Justice (now acting as the editorial board of the journal Crime, History & Societies/Crime, Histoire & Sociétés), with the support of the FMSH, awards a prize for an original article in the field of the history of crime and criminal justice written by an early-career scholar.

-The article must be written in French or in English and be unpublished.
+The article must be written in either French or English and must not have been previously published.

 The editorial board of the journal acts as a jury:

-• Anja Johansen, University of Dundee (Scotland, UK)
+• Johansen (Anja), University of Dundee (Scotland, United Kingdom)

 1 result